jerry0317/Arduino-Car-Handler/README.md

 ![The interface of the macOS App of the Arduino Car Handler](https://github.com/jerry0317/Arduino-Car-Handler/blob/master/readme_resources/2.png)

+# Downloads

+You can downloads the release version [here](https://github.com/jerry0317/Arduino-Car-Handler/releases/).

 ## System Requirements

 - macOS Sierra or later (10.12+)